MarianaAndrad/lei-ies/Lab01/readme.md

 5. <b> Docker automatically prepares the required volume space as you start a container.
 Why is it important that you take an extra step configuring the volumes for a (production) database? </b>

-    - **POrque é importante configurar os volumes para uma base de dados de produção, porque se trata de um serviço crítico para a aplicação.**
+    - **Porque é importante configurar os volumes para uma base de dados de produção, porque se trata de um serviço crítico para a aplicação.**

 ## Extra comandos utilizados a resolver o exercício